keffendi/cybersecurity-portfolio/log-analysis-with-siem/README.md

 Which user successfully escalated privileges to root prior to the action from the first question?

 **Investigation approach:**
-I filtered the logs for `sudo` events
+I filtered the logs for 'sudo' events

 ![jackbrown](jackbrown.png)